-3.6.1.1 AIR EMISSIONS
+3.6.1.1 Air Emissions

 Emissions to air include transient airborne dust raised by construction activities (e.g. preparation of seismic cut lines and moving vehicles and equipment) and emissions from vehicles and machinery.
-These emissions are transient and insignificant in nature.
+These emissions are transient and insignificant nature.

-Other sources of air emission may include offensive but localised odours from poorly managed waste disposal and sanitary facilities at the camp site.
+Other sources of air emission include offensive but localised odours from poorly managed waste disposal and sanitary facilities at the camp site.
 The proponent will ensure minimum possible emissions to the air.

-3.6.1.2 NOISE EMISSIONS
+3.6.1.2.
+Noise Emissions

 Noise emissions that could be released during the seismic operations will include those generated by vibroseis machines, field machinery (mulcher, bulldozer and support vehicles) and generators and work yard at the camp site.
-The proponent will ensure that noise produced is within levels provided by the NEMA Regulations.
+The proponent will ensure that noise produced is within levels provided by the NEMA Regulations and will be monitored accordingly.

-3.6.2 WASTES
+3.6.2.
+WASTES